On left braces in which every subbrace is an ideal: Abstract

 \section{Abstract}

 The aim of this paper is to introduce and study the class of all left braces in which every subbrace is an ideal.
 We call them {\it Dedekind} left braces.
 It is proved that every finite Dedekind left brace is centrally nilpotent.
-Structural results about Dedekind left braces and a complete description of those ones whose additive group is elementary abelian are also shown.
-As a consequence, every hypermultipermutational Dedekind left brace whose additive group is elementary abelian is multipermutational of level $2$.
-A new class of left braces, the extraspecial left braces, is introduced and plays a prominent role in our approach.
+Structural results about Dedekind left braces and a complete description of those ones whose additive group is an elementary abelian $p$-group are also shown.
+As a consequence, every multipermutational Dedekind left brace whose additive group is an elementary abelian $p$-group is multipermutational of level $2$.
+A new class of left braces, the extraspecial left braces, is introduced and play a prominent role in our approach.

 \emph{Mathematics Subject Classification (2020):} 16T25, 16N40, 81R50

 \emph{Keywords:} Dedekind left braces, Yang-Baxter equation, central nilpotency, elementary abelian, extraspecial left braces.